petermiles/Hosting-React-Digital-Ocean/README.md

   This tutorial is for setting up small personal sites on Digital Ocean, it does not cover the myriad of topics that will be important to long term system management.
 But if you're wanting to host personal projects, or portfolio pieces it will help get you started.

-## Turn off React's default Web Service Worker

-  Create React App's built in web service worker creates some problems when you try to server you API and your local files at the same time.
-If you haven't already, remove the default web service worker from your
-  From your src/index.js file.
-Delete or comment out the line that says `registerServiceWorker();`

 ### Register for Digital Ocean